Spikhalskiy/plan-a-hike/docs/Hiking Time Calculator.md

 - distance: 5 miles,
 - vertical gain: 1000 feet.

-## LLM Output
+## LLM Instructions
-hiking-time-calculator.html.
+- Math javascript code that implements the calculations should be in a file named `hiking-time-calculator.js`.

-Math javascript code that implements the calculations should be in a separate file named hiking-time-calculator.js.
-UI JS code should be in the main html hiking-time-calculator.html
+- `hiking-time-calculator.html` with the UI.
+UI JS code should be in this file, not in `hiking-time-calculator.js`